sendgrid/sendgrid-python/examples/helpers/README.md

 ```
  mail = Mail(from_email, subject, to_email, content)
 ```
-After adding the above we create a mail object using `Mail` class, it takes the following parameters - Email address to send from, Subject line of emails, Email address to send to,Content of the message. for more information on parameters and usage, see [here](https://github.com/sendgrid/sendgrid-python/blob/master/sendgrid/helpers/mail/mail.py)
+After adding the above we create a mail object using `Mail` class, it takes the following parameters: email address to send from, subject line of emails, email address to send to, content of the message. for more information on parameters and usage, see [here](https://github.com/sendgrid/sendgrid-python/blob/master/sendgrid/helpers/mail/mail.py)

 ### Creating Personalizations